athowes/multi-agyw/README.md

 If you would like to cite this work, please use:

 ```
-@article{howes2022spatio,
+@article{howes2023spatio,
   title={Spatio-temporal estimates of HIV risk group proportions for adolescent girls and young women across 13 priority countries in sub-Saharan Africa},
-  author={Howes, Adam and Risher, Kathryn A and Stevens, Oliver and Jia, Katherine M and Wolock, Timothy M and Esra, Rachel and Zembe, Lycias and Wanyeki, Ian and Mahy, Mary and Benedikt, Clemens and Flaxman, Seth R and Eaton, Jeffrey W},
+  author={Howes, Adam and Risher, Kathryn A and Nguyen, Van Kính and Stevens, Oliver and Jia, Katherine M and Wolock, Timothy M and Esra, Rachel and Zembe, Lycias and Wanyeki, Ian and Mahy, Mary and Benedikt, Clemens and Flaxman, Seth R and Eaton, Jeffrey W},
   journal={medRxiv},
-  year={2022},
+  year={2023},
   publisher={Cold Spring Harbor Laboratory Press}
 }
 ```